U.S. Naval Base Subic Bay: World War II

-To protect Subic Bay, the Japanese garrisoned Fort Wint with anti-aircraft artillery and automatic weapons but did not repair the American guns nor build permanent fortification.
+To protect Subic Bay, the Japanese garrisoned Fort Wint with anti-aircraft artillery and automatic weapons, but did not repair the American guns, nor build permanent fortification.
 The Japanese then started shipbuilding at Subic Bay and began constructing wooden auxiliary vessels.
 Several hundred workers from occupied-China and Formosa were brought in as laborers, in addition to 1,000 Filipinos.
 Nine ships were built and shipped to Cavite for engine installation, however, none of the ships would see active service as they were destroyed by U.S. Navy aircraft.

 One of the few buildings that were left standing from the bombing and subsequent torching of the station was the Catholic Church.
 The Japanese removed all religious articles and converted it into a movie theater and was later used to imprison Americans and Filipinos that had been captured.
 Those who died were buried behind the church in a common cemetery.
 When all the prisoners were shipped to Manila, the Japanese used the church as a stable for horses.

 On 20 October 1944, four U.S. Army divisions aboard 650 U.S. Navy vessels landed at Palo, Leyte, fulfilling MacArthur's promise to return to the Philippines.
 On 13 December, the Japanese began evacuating civilians and non-essentials from Manila aboard Ōryoku Maru and four other merchant ships.
-As the ship was heading for Japan, fighter aircraft from the aircraft carrier Hornet attacked the ships and left hundred of Japanese dead or wounded. Ōryoku Maru, heavily damaged with destroyed steering gear, pulled into Subic Bay.
+As the ship was heading for Japan, fighter aircraft from the aircraft carrier Hornet attacked the ships and left hundreds of Japanese dead or wounded. Ōryoku Maru, heavily damaged with destroyed steering gear, pulled into Subic Bay.
 Throughout the night, the Japanese disembarked while the American and Allied prisoners, that were carried below decks, were left aboard.
 The next morning, Japanese guards ordered the prisoners to come up on deck.
 As Navy aircraft began to strafe the ships, the prisoners started frantically running about.
 As the pilots approached, they recognized the white shapes as Americans or Allies and sharply pulled up, rocking their wings in recognition.
-Afterwards, the 1,360 surviving Allied prisoners were forced to strip and swim ashore where they were crowded into a fenced tennis court near the Spanish Gate.
+Afterwards, the 1,360 surviving Allied prisoners were forced to strip and swim ashore, where they were crowded into a fenced tennis court near the Spanish Gate.
 Early the next morning, three fighters scored two direct hits on Oryoku Maru and she burst into flames.
 After burning for two hours, she settled into the water about 100 yd off Alava Pier.
 When the planes had left the Japanese served the prisoners their first meal since leaving Manila two days before: two teaspoons of dry, raw rice.
 There was only one faucet from which the water trickled out so slowly that a prisoner was lucky if he managed one drink every 18 hours.
 Roll call was taken each morning.
 Those that had died during the night were buried in an improvised cemetery next to the seawall.
 After four days at Subic, only 450 survived the makeshift prison; they were subsequently sent to the labor camps in Japan.